person holding paper near pen and calculator

 Do actors have to pay tax?

 Yes.
 Due to actors being freelance workers who generally work under short term contracts, actors have to declare their yearly income in order to pay their tax.
+Tax relief for actors is available for many expenses.
+If your income is below the tax threshold you may not owe any tax, but you still need to file a return.

 Now you can do your taxes like a pro!